cambridge-ceu/csd3/applications/sra-tools.md

 '
 ```

-Note that `fasterq-dump` requires large amount of RAM so it is more preferable to be embedded in a SLRUM job.
+Now the issue with `Perl` also goes away but `fasterq-dump` requires large amount of RAM so it is more preferable to be embedded in a SLRUM job.